mishraji874/Codehawks-First-Flight-TSwap-Audit/audit-data/report.md

 **Impact:** Wrong token will be created which creates problem in identifying the token.

+**Recommend Mitigation:**
 ```diff
 -        string memory liquidityTokenSymbol = string.concat("ts", IERC20(tokenAddress).name());
 +        string memory liquidityTokenSymbol = string.concat("ts", IERC20(tokenAddress).symbol());
 ```

-**Recommend Mitigation:** try to use the correct name and symbol wherever it is required.
+Also, try to use the correct name and symbol wherever it is required.

 ### [I-4] Event is missing `indexed` fields